2s3vhbs99o/docker-pg-ms-sql-pgadmin/README.md

 # pgsql, pgadmin and mssql

 I use it for virtual environment when I need run Postgres SQL, PG Admin and MS SQL Express.
 In my case I use Ubuntu server 20.04.
-Checked in last (7.3.2) [Redos server](https://redos.red-soft.ru/product/downloads/) with Postgres.
+Checked in last (7.3.2) [Redos server](https://redos.red-soft.ru/product/downloads/) with Postgres and PostgresPRO.

 ## Prerequisites